Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Relation between commutativity conditions

-Here we present the following: \begin{observation} Even when the Hamiltonians $\{H_i\}$ commute in Eq.~(\ref{eq:unitary_specific}), there exist rank-deficient quantum states such that converse implications within the hierarchical chain in Eq.~(\ref{eq:several_hierarchy}) do not hold, i.e., \begin{widetext}
+Here we present the following: \begin{observation} Consider commuting Hamiltonians $\{H_i\}$ in Eq.~(\ref{eq:unitary_specific}). (a)~There exist rank-deficient quantum states such that converse implications within the hierarchical chain in Eq.~(\ref{eq:several_hierarchy}) do not hold, i.e., \begin{widetext}